Striking the Barrels on an Antique Parker Shotgun | MidwayUSA Gunsmithing

 Frequently Asked Questions

-What is 'striking the barrels' in gunsmithing?
+What is the 'striking' process in gunsmithing?

 What tools are needed for striking shotgun barrels?